jorgenbjerkesjo/Omnia-Foundation-Docs/custom-webapi/base-controller.rst

         }
     }

-The base controller class also provides some contextual information like:
+Other contextual information are also provided:

-- TenantId: ID of the Omnia tenant that the current SharePoint site belongs to.
+- **TenantId**: ID of the Omnia tenant that the current SharePoint site belongs to.
-- LoginName: SharePoint loginname of the current user.
+- **LoginName**: SharePoint loginname of the current user.
-- OmniaInstanceMode: The mode that Omnia Foundation is running in, either Tenant or SiteCollectionOnly
+- **OmniaInstanceMode**: The mode that Omnia Foundation is running in, either Tenant or SiteCollectionOnly